galaxyproject/galaxy-hub/content/events/2023-10-egd/index.md

 No matter of which particular community, Galaxy is driven by the people who use, develop and administrate it.
 Accordingly, we are looking forward to a motley gathering and *your* contributions, say: talks, demos, posters and Birds-of-a-feather meetings (BoFs).
 You have done something you want to present or discuss, we provide the stage.

-Our detailed planning depends to a certain extent on the contents you want share, so please consider registering at the last minute.
+Our detailed planning depends to a certain extent on the content you want to share, so please consider registering at the last minute.

 # Registration